How the Pomodoro Technique Stops Procrastination

 Procrastination is not laziness.
 It is a failure of task initiation caused by how the brain weighs effort against reward.
 The Pomodoro Technique fixes this by making the cost of starting feel trivially small.

 The Pomodoro Technique stops procrastination by reducing the perceived cost of starting a task.
 Instead of facing an open-ended block of work, you commit to just 25 minutes of focused effort.
-This is effective because procrastination is primarily a problem of task initiation, not laziness, and a short, defined commitment bypasses the emotional resistance that causes avoidance.
+This works because procrastination is primarily a problem of task initiation, and a short, defined commitment tends to bypass the emotional resistance that causes avoidance in the first place.

 Last updated: April 2026